Alison is a freelance writer on health, nutrition, skincare, and pets, especially cats and dogs.

-Observing your pet's behavior will help you to make the right choice of bed—and your expensive purchase will not end up at a car boot sale or yard sale because he does not like it (believe me, I have seen lots of these!).
+Observing your pet's behaviour will help you to make the right choice of bed—and your expensive purchase will not end up at a car boot sale or yard sale because he does not like it (believe me, I have seen lots of these!).

 - Is your dog fully grown?
 Do you want a bed that will allow him room to grow—or are you happy to buy him a larger bed when he is bigger?

-- When you are observing your dog whilst he is resting comfortably, measure his length and the width area he is taking up—this will obviously vary according to his preferred sleeping position but will enable you to decide on the right dimensions for a bed and whether a square, rectangular, or round model would be a better choice for him.
+- When you are observing your dog whilst he is resting comfortably, measure his length and the width area he is taking up—this will obviously vary according to his preferred sleeping position but will enable you to decide on the right dimensions for a bed and whether a square, rectangular or round model would be a better choice for him.

 Cute Dog Beds

 There is a huge range of cute dog beds for smaller dogs.
 These are almost all of the types with raised sides that are more suitable for 'nesters' and those that like to sleep curled up.
 There are hardly any really cute ones for bigger dogs that like to really stretch out.
 However, there are some really adorable ones for canines that like to have a 'den' or 'cave' type of bed that they can get right inside!

 It is hard to find the real cutesie beds mentioned above, scaled up for larger dogs—who mainly like to stretch out anyway.
 So, perhaps your best option is to choose one of the mattress-type beds and find one with a really cute cover or choose some suitable, washable fabric and make your own covers.

 Cute Crate Mats